Galleries & Museums

 2903 Powerhouse Dr. 306-522-4629 sasksciencecentre.com

 PERMANENT EXHIBITION To promote safety during the pandemic, the museum has made several design changes to its exhibition space and theatre.
-It is also offering online science workshops for school classes from kindergarten to grade eight that can be booked through the website.
+It is also offering online science workshops for school classes from kindergarten to grade eight that can be booked online.

-IMAX FILMS Currently screening are Asteroid Hunters, Beavers and Into Nature’s Wild.
+IMAX FILMS Currently screening are Asteroid Hunters, Beavers, Into Nature’s Wild and CUBA.

 Saskatchewan Sports Hall of Fame